 The foundations come first, and a longer-term plan can follow.
 But so far there is no sense the Government has upsized its vision to meet the moment.

-But isolation from the rest of the world can only be temporary.
-The World Health Organisation has warned that Covid-19 could well stick around and while we all hope for a vaccine, there has never been one against a coronavirus.
+But the World Health Organisation has warned that Covid-19 could well stick around and while we all hope for a vaccine, there has never been one against a coronavirus.

 Studies of Covid-19 increasingly point to crowded and enclosed indoor areas as the chief danger area for transmission.

 We have got this far with good leadership, luck, unity, common sense, and pragmatism.
 Smart thinking and planning to find advantages, innovation and use of technology will also be key to living with the pandemic and recession.